 Anissa Alloula

-Hi, I’m Anissa, a 3rd year PhD student in Machine Learning at the University of Oxford.
 I’m broadly interested in how ML models need to be adapted because of the non-i.i.d. nature of real-world data.
-So far, I have begun to explore one aspect of this area during my PhD by investigating how biases and spurious correlations in training data affect downstream models, and if and when bias mitigation methods can be used to tackle them.
-Before my PhD, I completed my BSc at Imperial College London.
+So far, I have explored how model performance disparaties emerge, and if and when bias mitigation methods can be used to tackle them.
+Beyond fairness, I am interested in responsible AI-related questions like generalisation and uncertainty, as well as more fundamental topics like data-centric ML and scaling.
+This winter/spring, I am interning at Cohere, doing AI safety research.
+Previously, I completed my BSc at Imperial College London.

 Outside of research, I spend a lot of (too much?) time exercising, particularly running, triathlon training, and playing tennis.